 Focus on form after playing the game

-Instead, do that afterwards.
-Since the game is quite long and will take hours to finish, I don’t mean that you should wait until the whole game is finished, just that the students should be allowed to enjoy the game and use Chinese while playing it before you focus on the language itself too much.
+If you really want to focus on these things, do so that afterwards.
+Since the game is quite long and will take hours to finish, I don’t mean that you should wait until the whole game is finished, just that the students should be allowed to enjoy the game and use Chinese while playing it before you focus on the language itself.
 Once you’ve played for a desired amount of time, feel free to bring out any form-focused activities you like.
-Do whatever you normally do with new characters, words and grammar.

 Another useful activity that works well after playing the game is to go through the word list you created while playing the game.
 You will find that many of the words that recurred frequently throughout the game are no longer new to the students and they might even remember them without being prompted.
 Others will have only appeared once or twice in a certain part of the game and can be ignored unless you think they are important for some reason.